 In 1970, the Georgetown University Medical Center authorized the establishment of a cancer center named in honor of Vincent T. Lombardi, former coach of the Green Bay Packers and the Washington Redskins, who was treated for cancer at Georgetown University Hospital.
 Today, the Lombardi Comprehensive Cancer Center remains a valued member of Georgetown University.

 Lombardi was established with funds from the University, federal government and private sources.
 John F. Potter, MD was the founding director.
 In 1974, in conjunction with Howard University, Lombardi became the 16th National Cancer Institute—designated Comprehensive Cancer Center.
-The designation was renewed in 1990 under the direction of director Dr. Marc Lippman, and again in 2003 under Dr. Richard Pestell.
-Lombardi's is led today by Dr. Louis M. Weiner.
+The designation was renewed in 1990 as a single site under the direction of director Dr. Marc Lippman, again in 2003 under Dr. Richard Pestell, and most recently in 2014 under the leadership of its current director, Dr. Louis M. Weiner.